 S.F.
 Bay to Highway 101

-This project will also provide the capacity needed for upstream flood protection projects being designed by the SFCJPA, significantly benefit the habitat of three endangered (and other) species in the area, improve Bay trails and outdoor education opportunities, allow the City of Palo Alto to improve its golf course along the Bay, and allow PG&E to improve safety and maintenance of its gas and electrical transmission lines that cross the Creek.
+This project will also provide the capacity needed for upstream flood protection projects being designed by the SFCJPA, benefit the habitat of three endangered (and other) species in the area, improve Bay trails and outdoor education opportunities, enable the City of Palo Alto to improve its golf course along the Bay, and allow PG&E to improve safety and maintenance of its gas and electrical transmission lines that cross the Creek.

 - In order to increase creek flow capacity from San Francisco Bay to Highway 101, we will:

-- Widen the creek to convey a 100-year storm flow, coupled with a 100-year tide and 26 inches of Sea Level Rise;
+- Widen the creek to convey a 100-year storm flow, coupled with a 10-year tide and 26 inches of Sea Level Rise;

 - Excavate sediment that has built up over several decades and replace it with a marsh plain with higher value vegetation that is naturally more self-sustaining;

 - In the area confined by homes and businesses, construct floodwalls aligned to Caltrans’ Hwy.
 101 bridge over the creek.

 - It is at very high risk of severe flooding from both fluvial (flows coming down the creek from the hills) and tidal sources;

 - It runs through communities that have experienced considerable damage and dislocation from previous flood events, most recently in December 2012;

 - It is a necessary first step to providing comprehensive flood protection, as upstream projects cannot be built until downstream capacity has been increased; and